YazguurTech/URSERoboNDHomeServiceRobot/readme.md

 The Home Service Robot simulates a home service robot capable of navigating to pick up and deliver virtual objects.
 This readme contains instructions about how to run the project.

-### Software requirements:
+### Software requirements
  - Ubuntu 20.04
  - ROS Noetic
  - Gazebo 11

-### Used ROS packages:
+### Used ROS packages
  - [Turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) - TurtleBot is a ROS standard platform robot.
 There are multiple versions (4 different versions as of December 2023) of the TurtleBot model.
 We are using Turtlebot3 for this project.
 TurtleBot3 is a small, affordable, programmable, ROS-based mobile robot for use in education, research, hobby, and product prototyping.
  - [Turtlebot3 simulations](https://github.com/ROBOTIS-GIT/turtlebot3_simulations) - TurtleBot3 supports simulation development environment that can be programmed and developed with a virtual robot in the simulation.
 There are two development environments to do this, one is using a fake node with 3D visualization tool RViz, and the other is using the 3D robot simulator Gazebo.

-### Other tools:
+### Other tools
  - Xterm - xterm is the standard terminal emulator for the X Window System.
     ```
     sudo apt-get install xterm
     ```

-### Installing dependences:
+### Installing dependences
     ```
     rosdep -i install gmapping
     rosdep -i install turtlebot3_teleop